 Flying Goat Cellars was lucky to be one of the first wineries to craft a Pinot Noir from the meticulously farmed Dierberg Vineyard in Santa Maria Valley.
 Founded in 1997, the family planted twelve “heritage clones” of Pinot Noir (tracing back to Burgundy).
 The vineyard has predominately sandy loam soils and southern exposures.
 Rolling hills sit on a windswept mesa that is caressed by the maritime breeze from the Pacific Ocean.
 Wines from this vineyard were truly unique and greatly sought after.
 Our first release from the Dierberg Vineyard was in 2001; it’s now a library wine that still rocks!

-Thirteen miles from the Pacific Ocean in one of the cooler winegrowing corners of Santa Barbara County, Dierberg Vineyard is on the western edge of the Santa Maria Valley appellation and is comprised of Pinot Noir and Chardonnay.
-Perched on a mesa above the south bank of the Santa Maria River, the property consists of sandy loam soils, heavily infiltrated by the marine sediments of yesteryear and kissed by the fog from the Pacific.
+Thirteen miles from the Pacific Ocean in one of the cooler winegrowing corners of Santa Barbara County, Dierberg Vineyard was on the western edge of the Santa Maria Valley appellation and was comprised of Pinot Noir and Chardonnay.
+Perched on a mesa above the south bank of the Santa Maria River, the property consisted of sandy loam soils, heavily infiltrated by the marine sediments of yesteryear and kissed by the fog from the Pacific.